zsombro/youngblood/README.md

   g.startRendering(60);
 </script>
 ```
+This won't do anything though.
+Keep reading to learn how to do *actual* stuff!

 # Basics
 Youngblood.js builds on a modern game development pattern called Entity-Component-System.
 The idea behind ECS is that every entity